OSGConnect/connectbook/admin/user-login-project-manual.md

 Hi

 Welcome to OSG Connect.
 I've activated your account in OSG Connect.
-You'll be able to log in using SSH to login.osgconnect.net.
+Now you can log in using SSH to login.osgconnect.net.

 General Examples:
 Few examples outlined on  HelpDesk (http://support.opensciencegrid.org/support/solutions) under the section High Throughput Computation on OSG.⋅